Ditch the tropical vacation; join our Epic adventure to K2 Base Camp this summer!

 That being said, getting cell reception while at one of the high camps is not unheard of.

 As we always recommend on any Epic trip, this is a good time to unplug and take a digital detox.
-It will help you focus on the task at hand (mountaineering in Ecuador) and keep a clear head.
+It will help you focus on the task at hand (hiking to and climbing Ecuador’s volcanoes) and keep a clear head.

 The following meals are included in the trip price: